- If a crown is damaged, you may need medical attention. Your options include recementing the crown, replacing the crown, or placing a dental implant.

 How long can my tooth stay without a crown?

 It depends on the condition of the tooth and the reason why the crown is needed.
 In general, it is best to have a crown placed as soon as possible to protect the tooth and prevent further damage or decay.
-Most dentists do not recommend keeping your tooth without a crown for more than two weeks.
+Most dentists do not recommend keeping a tooth without a crown for more than two weeks.

 How many times can I replace my crown?